Defense Mechanisms

 B. Higher-level Defense Mechanisms

-Common higher level defense mechanisms typically include:
+Common higher level defense mechanisms typically include the following:

 1. Anticipation